You might generally associate Limburg with nature. We may not be the province with the greatest art cities, but there is no lack of culture!

 Discover little cabinets full of wonders put together by youth authors and illustrators.
 Enter a magical room to enjoy an exhibition on food and drinks in fairy tales.
 Or follow a book's journey from writer to reader.

 Made of the right stuff.
-Wood engraving in picture books
+Woodcut in picture books

 3 February 2019 - 8 June 2019

-How do modern illustrators use the ancient technique of wood engraving in their picture books?
-Enjoy original wood engravings, discover more about the technique and roll up your sleeves yourself!
-In collaboration with PXL-MAD School of Arts.
+How do modern illustrators use the ancient technique of woodcut in their picture books?
+Enjoy original woodcuts, videos and special objects.
+Discover more about the technique and give it a try yourself!
+Creative workshop for groups: you make a beautiful print with recycled materials.
+Expo in collaboration with PXL-MAD School of Arts.

 Some day, maybe...
 The world of Mélanie Rutten